Ninos97/ninous.dev/content/posts/Case-Study.md

 ## Detection: Unexpected Internal Domains in Device Names

-Once you've completed your initial hunting and defined your expected internal domains (or built a watchlist), you can operationalize this query as an analytics rule.
+Once you've completed your initial hunting and defined your expected internal domains (or put it a watchlist), you can use this query as an analytics rule.
 It runs hourly and flags unexpected domains showing up in `DeviceName` fields across MDE tables.

 ```kql
 let knownInternalDomains = dynamic(["corpdomain.local", "corpdomain.tld"]); // Replace or reference a watchlist if preferred